Spectral comparison of compound cocycles generated by delay equations in Hilbert spaces: Introduction

-Besides \cite{Anikushin2023LyapExp}, a rare exception in the field is the work of J.~Mallet-Paret and R.D.~Nussbaum \cite{MalletParretNussbaum2013} where compound cocycles in Banach spaces generated by certain scalar nonautonomous delay equations are studied.
-Such equations particularly arise after linearization of scalar delay equations with monotone feedback which are known to satisfy the Poincar\'{e}-Bendixson trichotomy (see J.~Mallet-Paret and G.R.~Sell \cite{MalletParetSell1996}).
+Besides \cite{Anikushin2023LyapExp}, a rare exception in the field, which partly motivated the present work, is the work of Mallet-Paret and Nussbaum \cite{MalletParretNussbaum2013}, where compound cocycles in Banach spaces generated by certain scalar nonautonomous delay equations are studied.
+Such equations particularly arise after linearization of scalar delay equations with monotone feedback, which are known to satisfy the Poincar\'{e}--Bendixson trichotomy \cite{MalletParetSell1996}.
 In \cite{MalletParretNussbaum2013}, it is shown that the $m$-fold compound cocycle preserves a convex reproducing normal cone in the $m$-fold exterior power for either odd or even (the most interesting case) $m$ depending on the feedback sign.
-Based on this, the authors developed the Floquet theory for periodic equations using arguments in the spirit of the Krein-Rutman theorem.
-In particular, it is stated a comparison principle that allows to compare the Floquet multipliers for periodic (in particular, stationary) equations.
+Based on this, the authors developed the Floquet theory for periodic equations using arguments in the spirit of the Krein--Rutman theorem.
+In particular, it is stated a comparison principle that allows to compare Floquet multipliers for periodic (in particular, stationary) equations.
+This principle can be developed to obtain effective dimension estimates, see \cite{Anikushin2022Semigroups}.
+However, scalar equations (not to mention systems of equations) that exhibit chaotic behavior are beyond the scope of this approach.

-In \cite{Anikushin2022Semigroups}, we used the comparison principle along with the Ergodic Variational Principle for subadditive functions (see \cite{Anikushin2023LyapExp}) and the Poincar\'{e}-Bendixson trichotomy to obtain effective estimates for the growth exponent in the case of (autonomous) scalar delay equations with monotone feedback.
-However, scalar delay equations, not to mention systems of equations, which posses chaotic behavior go beyond this described approach.
+In what follows, we present another approach to the problem of effective dimension estimates for delay equations, based on direct examinations of compound cocycles and their generators.